solana-developers/solana-cookbook/docs/gaming/game-sdks.md

       content: Solana Cookbook | Solana Gaming SDKs
   - - meta
     - name: description
-      content: A list of SDKs that you can use to develope games on Solana
+      content: A list of SDKs that you can use to develop games on Solana
   - - meta
     - name: og:description
       content: A list of SDKs that you can use to develop games on Solana